GEOG 230 Geography of Natural and Man-made Hazards

-- Professor Donnell's Hazards class visited the Weston Geophysical Observatory (Weston, MA) to learn about earthquakes in New England and the St. Lawrence Valley of Canada.
-They had a guided tour by Observatory staff, who explained all the various types of seismographs and discussed the causes and past incidents of earthquakes in New England and Eastern Canada.
+Weston Geophysical Observatory.
+Professor Donnell's Hazards class visited the Weston Geophysical Observatory, in Weston, MA, to learn about earthquakes in New England and the St. Lawrence Valley of Canada.
+They had a guided tour by Observatory staff who explained all the various types of seismographs and discussed the causes and past incidents of earthquakes in New England and Eastern Canada.
 They also learned about and studied seismograms of the recent catastrophic earthquakes in Japan, Haiti, Turkey, and Indonesia.